inspektor-gadget/inspektor-gadget/docs/devel/CONTRIBUTING.md

   How to contribute to Inspektor Gadget.
 ---

 Here you can learn how you can contribute to Inspektor Gadget.
+If you are looking to develop Gadgets, please check the [Gadget Development](../gadget-devel) documentation.

 ## Getting started

-To better understand how the pieces fit together, we recommend reading the [architecture](../core-concepts/architecture.md) documentation before starting to play with Inspektor Gadget.
+To better understand how the pieces fit together, we recommend reading the [architecture](../reference/architecture.md) documentation before starting to play with Inspektor Gadget.

 ### Setup developer environment